birdandhike.com logo

 Watch Out

 Other than the standard warnings about hiking in the desert, ...this is a tough hike in a wild and remote place.
-The route is steep, rocky, brushy, and requires a bit of Class II or III scrambling depending on how you go, so be careful out in this remote area because even a twisted ankle could be a serious problem.
-The access road is not maintained and has a rough patch in the middle; with a 2WD vehicle, consider parking near the Arizona Road and walking in.
+The route is steep, rocky, brushy, and requires a bit of Class III or IV scrambling depending on how you go, so be careful out in this remote area because even a twisted ankle could be a serious problem with help so far away.
+The access road is a maintained two-track and has a rough patch in the middle; with a 2WD vehicle, consider parking near Whitney Pass Road and walking.

 While hiking, please respect the land and the other people out there, and try to Leave No Trace of your passage.
 Also, this is a remote hike, so be sure to bring the 10 Essentials.